I hereby give you permission to self-indulge for the first 2-3 weeks following your breakup.

 A long hike?
 Essential oil massage?
 Oven pizza?
 Hey – to each their own!

-Don’t get me wrong, healthy living and especially exercise are a big part of my overall process to kick this breakup in the butt, but that will come.
+Don’t get me wrong; healthy living and especially exercise are a big part of my overall process to kick this breakup in the butt, but that will come.
 The first few weeks are about getting through; and if nachos, sleepovers, Catfish marathons, or a day off work is what you need, WHY THE HELL NOT?

 I practice what I preach.
-When I separated from my husband I sent the first two weeks (when I wasn’t working my booty off working three jobs to pay the rent on the apartment I’d asked him to leave) eating Pringles, playing Tetris, watching all six seasons of The L-Word and numerous obscure Netflix documentaries, and drinking red wine.
+When I separated from my husband I spent the first two weeks (when I wasn’t working my booty off working three jobs to pay the rent on the apartment I’d asked him to leave) eating Pringles, playing Tetris, watching all six seasons of The L-Word and numerous obscure Netflix documentaries, and drinking red wine.
 If I wanted something, I just did it.

 It was like my own little hedonist retreat and, you know what?
-At the end of it, I was happy to be single and to get my groove back (oh and did I ever get that groove back).
+At the end of it, I was happy to be single and to get my groove back (oh and did I ever get that groove back!).